Documents for Freight Shipping: A Definitive Guide (2023)

-“I was just looking to ship a pallet to my client… so how did I end up here, with my head in my hands, wondering about the meaning of life?”
+“I was just looking to ship a pallet to my client… so how did I end up here, with my head in my hands, where it all went wrong?”

 Common shipping documents